top of page

 Tip 1 – Check Your Credit Report

 Are you looking to secure a mortgage but think you have a less than perfect credit record that is holding you back?
 Your first step is to obtain your full credit report.
-You can easily do this online from a variety of sources.
-Here are the most common ones:
+You can easily do this online from the credit agencies, as follows:

 Equifax - Use ClearScore for free access to your Equifax report.